Junior League World Series (softball): Tournament format

 The ten teams are divided into two pools of five members each.
+The top 4 teams from each pool then advance to the quarter-finals (Pool A 1st vs Pool B 4th, Pool B 2nd vs Pool A 3rd, etc).

-The two best teams from each pool then advance to the semi-finals.
-The winners in the semi-finals play for the championship.
+The winners of each quarter final face off in the semi-finals.
+The semi-final winners play for the championship.
 All matches are single-elimination games.

-The losing teams face off in classification games for third through tenth place.
+The losers of the quarter-final games, and the bottom team in each pool, play in friendship games.
+The losers of the semi-final games play each other in a consolation final.
+All pool play and bracket games are streamed on ESPN+.
+Friendship games are not streamed.